 Based on 3,000+ Actual Owner Experiences

-THE GOOD: In addition to being inexpensive, futon mattresses tend to have above-average owner satisfaction when used occasionally or temporarily.
-They can be both a bed and a sofa when placed on a futon frame.
-They are popular among college students, small-apartment dwellers or anyone seeking convertible furniture.
+THE GOOD: Inexpensive • above-average owner satisfaction when used occasionally or temporarily • can be both bed and sofa when placed on futon frame • popular among college students, small-apartment dwellers or anyone wanting convertible furniture.

-THE BAD: Durability / longevity is average at best.
-Initial odor is the top owner complaint.
-Some models may be too thin / firm for some.
+THE BAD: Average-at-best durability / longevity • initial odor potential • some models too thin / firm for some.

 |Inner-spring||Foam / Cotton||Cotton||comment|